Humanos3D/RoboticArmV2/wiki_images/README.md

-Here are stored the images that are shown inside the wiki.
-They are used as reference
+Here are stored the images that are shown inside the wiki, so they are used as reference directly in the wiki.